-- 1. The County shall ensure no development is allowed on hazard lands except for extensive agricultural uses, passive recreational uses, or interim resource extraction, approved on a site by site basis. - 2.
-The County shall ensure that areas prone to flooding, shoreline erosion or slope instability hazards, are limited in the types of land uses and developments that may be allowed.
-Uses and developments must be consistent with the nature of the hazard and not cause an increase in the degree of hazard. - 3.
-The County shall ensure that no permanent structures are allowed within the 1:100 year flood plain of the County's watercourses and lakes.
-Consideration may be given to non-residential developments, such as boat houses, proposed in the 1:100 year flood plain, subject to appropriate flood proofing and the proponent demonstrating to the municipality's satisfaction, the precise boundary of the flood plain. - 4.
-The County may require an environmental assessment/audit to be carried out on a site that is the subject of a development proposal. - 5.
-The County will require all development to adhere to environmental setbacks pursuant to the provisions as outlined within the Land Use Bylaw. - 6.
-The County will utilize environmental reserve and environmental conservation easements as mechanisms to protect environmentally significant areas. - 7.
-Through the subdivision process, the County shall require that lands considered unsuitable for development area dedicated as environmental reserve or environmental reserve easements pursuant to the provisions of the MGA. - 8.
-When lands adjacent to lakes or watercourses are subdivided, a minimum 30 metre strip of land may be dedicated as environmental reserve or environmental reserve easement to provide a buffer and provide public access. - 9.
-Lands dedicated as environmental reserve shall remain in their natural state and/or be used as part of the public trail system where necessary to ensure a continuous integrated trail system.
+- 1) The County shall ensure no development is allowed on hazard lands except for extensive agricultural uses, passive recreational uses, or interim resource extraction, approved on a site by site basis. - 2) The County shall ensure that areas prone to flooding, shoreline erosion or slope instability hazards, are limited in the types of land uses and developments that may be allowed.
+Uses and developments must be consistent with the Nature of the hazard and not cause an increase in the degree of hazard. - 3) The County shall ensure that no permanent structures are allowed within the 1:100 year flood plain of the County's watercourses and lakes.
+Consideration may be given to non-residential developments, such as boat houses, proposed in the 1:100 year flood plain, subject to appropriate flood proofing and the proponent demonstrating to the municipality's satisfaction, the precise boundary of the flood plain. - 4) Permanent development shall not be permitted on slopes exceeding 15%.
+Development on such lands may only be considered after sufficient geotechnical investigation has demonstrated that the site in question is suitable for development in accordance with Alberta Environment guidelines. - 5) The County may require an environmental assessment/audit to be carried out on a site that is the subject of a development proposal. - 6) The County will require all development to adhere to environmental setbacks pursuant to the provisions as outlined within the Land Use Bylaw. - 7) The County will utilize environmental reserve and environmental conservation easements as mechanisms to protect environmentally significant areas. - 8) Through the subdivision process, the County shall require that lands considered unsuitable for development area dedicated as environmental reserve or environmental reserve easements pursuant to the provisions of the MGA. - 9) When lands adjacent to lakes or watercourses are subdivided, a minimum 30 metre strip of land, unless otherwise determined by a biophysical report submitted by the applicant to the satisfaction of the County's Subdivision Authority may be dedicated as environmental reserve or environmental reserve easement to provide a buffer and provide public access.